-Whether you are trying to establish new credit or want to rebuild damaged credit, knowing what types of credit to apply for can be a challenge.
+Whether you are trying to establish new credit or want to rebuild damaged credit, knowing what types to apply for can be a challenge.
 Building credit involves more than applying for the first credit card offer that comes in the mail.
-These five positive uses for credit will help you focus on the benefits that credit provides and help you learn to use credit responsibly.
+These five positive uses will help you focus on the benefits that credit provides and help you learn to use it responsibly.

 Part of your credit score is determined by the mix of credit that you have.
 By having different types of credit, such as an auto loan, a home mortgage and a couple of credit cards, you can potentially improve your credit score.
 While you should not open new lines of credit just to improve your mix, you should take into account your mix when planning to open new accounts or take out new loans.
 For example, if you are considering getting another credit card to help with home improvement purchases, you may want to consider taking out a home equity loan or line of credit with your local bank or credit union instead.